Geeksltd/Pangolin/Commands/SessionContext/login-as.md

-#LoginAs<T>
+#`LoginAs<T>`

 Before reading this you should understand what a snippet is and where a snippet lives.
 Please read the related links to find this out.

-The command "LoginAs<T>()" is actually a shortcut to a bunch of Pangolin code defined in the Users feature.
+The command "`LoginAs<T>()`" is actually a shortcut to a bunch of Pangolin code defined in the Users feature.
 "T" is a generic class which should be another test case that inherited UITest class.

 Login snippets are treated like test cases, except that they are not treated as duplicates when used in a precondition.